 Free and fair elections

-Qatar is a hereditary monarchy (despite Article 1 of the constitution proclaiming the political system to be democratic).
-The constitution also stipulates that the Al Thani family rules the country.
-Despite the autocratic nature of the system, there is no clear and serious opposition to the rule of the Al Thani family, and most of the population seems to be content with the country’s achievements.
-Some criticism has been directed at Qatari regional policies since the Arab Spring, but the transfer of power to Emir Tamim dampened Qatari foreign policy activism and likely precluded an emerging opposition.
-Instead, the population has rallied behind its ruler after the outbreak of the crisis between Qatar and Qatar’s neighboring Gulf monarchies and interest in democratic elections is limited.
-In any case, the fact that all power is concentrated in the hands of the emir and his family, and that there are no other serious players – either in the military or the political sphere – that can legitimately challenge his power, has helped to strengthen the stability of the political system.
+Qatar is a hereditary monarchy, even though Article 1 of the constitution proclaims the political system to be democratic.
+The constitution also stipulates that the country is to be ruled by the Al Thani family.
+Despite the autocratic nature of the system, there is no clear and serious opposition to the rule of the Al Thani family, and most of the population appears to be content with the country’s achievements.
+The population rallied behind its ruler after the outbreak of the crisis between Qatar and neighboring Gulf monarchies and again in the wake of the World Cup.
+In any case, the concentration of power in the hands of the emir and his family, along with the absence of other serious actors in either the military or the political sphere who can legitimately challenge his authority, has helped stabilize the political system.

 Effective power to govern